 Here is the history directly from their site:

-Like you would imagine, this beach is much more wild and beautiful then the many busy and commercial beaches in Southern California.
-It has many cliffs, sea caves and tide pools that you can explore as well as 1.5 miles of sand to simply soak in the sun.
+Like you would imagine, this beach is much more wild and beautiful than the many busy beaches in Southern California.
+It has cliffs, sea caves and tide pools that you can explore, as well as 1.5 miles of sand, to merely soak in the sun.

-The beach that you get to right under the bridge from the parking lot is pretty rocky so you will need to walk either direction to get to a more sandy area for wading in to the water.
+As you go under the bridge from the parking lot, the beach that you get to is pretty rocky, so you will need to walk either direction to get to a more sandy area for wading into the water.

-While others in my party hung out in the sun I took to exploring.
-There are so many cool rocks to climb and tide pools in this area that it is a fun place for kids or kids at heart.
+While others in my party hung out in the sun, I decided to explore the area.
+There are so many cool rocks to climb and tide pools along the beach that it is a fun place for kids or kids at heart.

-My favorite area was this small natural rock jetty which had a small arch right in it.
+My favorite area was this small natural rock jetty, which had a slight arch in the rocks.

-Since we were staying in the campground we were able to watch the sunset from the beach as well and I was snapping away at the photos.
-Here are some of my favorites.
+Since we were staying in the campground, we could watch the sunset from the beach as well.
+It was an amazing sunset, and here are some of my favorite photos.

 Here is an HDR that I took from the sunset at the beach if you like that type of photography.

 The campground spaces were good sized.
-We had enough room for two cars to park right next to our tents, a table and a fire pit.
-I would recommend ear plugs as there were some people partying that I wish I could have blocked out.
+We had enough room for two cars to park right next to our tents, plus a table and a fire pit.
+I would recommend earplugs as some people were partying nearby that I wish I could have blocked out.

-The campground is shaded well by a lot of trees and the walk from half of the sites to the beach is less then 10 minutes.
-All in all I loved my time here and would say it is one of the more beautiful beaches I have visited.
-Check out the rest of the pictures and let me know your thoughts in the comments.
+The campground is shaded well by a lot of trees, and the walk from half of the sites to the beach is less than 10 minutes.
+All in all, I loved my time here and would say it is one of the more beautiful beaches I have visited.
+Let me know your thoughts in the comments.